varletjs/varlet/.github/CONTRIBUTING.md

 At any time, you can start the following steps to submit your amazing works:

 1. Run `pnpm lint` check the code style.
-2. Get into `packages/varlet-ui` and run `pnpm test` to update & run your testcase.
+2. Get into `packages/varlet-ui` and run `pnpm run test` to update & run your testcase.
 3. Commit message should be formatted by the [rule](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y).
 4. Push code to your own repo and [create PullRequest](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) at GitHub.
 (Rebase before creating a PR to keep commit history clear)